Skip to Main Content

 • The name should always appear as “Energy Trust of Oregon.”

 • A minimum amount of space should always surround the logo.
 This area is determined by the size of the capital “E” of the logotype.
-Please note that this is the minimum amount of clear space, and that there can always be more space surrounding the logo.
+Note that this is the minimum amount of clear space, and that there can always be more space surrounding the logo.

 • The “Working with Energy Trust of Oregon” logo may only be used in black or in white against a solid color background.

-• To request the “Working with Energy Trust of Oregon” logo for ad placement, please email homesfund@energytrust.org.
+• To request the “Working with Energy Trust of Oregon” logo for ad placement, email homesfund@energytrust.org.

-This can include costs of equipment used when completing home energy assessments such as tablets/laptops, ladders, flashlights, tape measurers, basic hand tools, a personal carbon monoxide monitor, voltage testers and tarps.
+This can include costs of equipment used when completing home energy assessments such as tablets/laptops, ladders, flashlights, tape measurers, basic hand tools, a personal carbon monoxide monitor, voltage testers and more, as seen below.

 Program Cost Assistance Funds are available on a first-come, first-served basis.
 Pre-approval is required for all reimbursements, except for Personal Protective Equipment (PPE).
 Pre-approval qualifies costs for reimbursement but does not reserve funds.
 Funds will not be distributed until final invoices for qualified, pre-approved costs are submitted.